quentinmaisonneuve/SimpleGPUAlert/README.md

 ### Manual installation

-To use SimpleGPUAlert you can download the jar [here]() or compile it your self with this maven commande :
+To use SimpleGPUAlert you can download the jar [here]() or compile it your self with this maven command :
 `mvn clean compile assembly:single`

 Once it's done open a command prompt and type :